 Where is the remote learning taking place?

-We have chosen to use Microsoft teams to use as a virtual classroom.
+We have chosen to use Microsoft teams and Zoom to use as a virtual classroom.
 Learners are invited as guests into a video conference, which is recorded as evidence of their learning.
 We use the interactive whiteboard, along with sharing files, video teaching material and our virtual learning environment courses.

 Learners are given guest access through a login and password.
 Our tutors ensure that teaching and on-line reviews take place in a neutral area where nothing personal or inappropriate can be seen or heard in the background.
 The employer mentors are also invited into joint reviews and monitoring meetings.
 Through One File, mentors can access the learners recorded evidence.